ludoguenet/laravel-service-maker/README.md

 ## How does it work?

-After installation, the command `php artisan make:service {name} {--noContract}` will be available.
+After installation, the command `php artisan make:service {name} {--N|noContract}` will be available.

 ### Create services files

-For example, the command `php artisan make:service createUser` will generate a service file `CreateUserService.php` located in `app/Services/CreateUser`.
+For example, the command `php artisan make:service createUser` will generate a service file called `CreateUserService.php` located in `app/Services/CreateUser`.

 It will also generate an interface (contract) called `CreateUserContract.php` located in `app/Services/Contracts`.

 ### Create services for models

-Adding a ```--service``` or ```-S``` option is available when creating a model.
+Adding a ```--service``` or ```-S``` option is now available when creating a model.

 For example, the command `php artisan make:model Book --service` or `php artisan make:model Book -S` will generate a model with service too.

-The command `php artisan make:model Book --all` or `php artisan make:model Book -a` will also geenrate a model, migration, factory, seeder, policy, controller, form requests and service.
+The command `php artisan make:model Book --all` or `php artisan make:model Book -a` will now generate a model, migration, factory, seeder, policy, controller, form requests and service.

 ### Contracts

-Adding a ```--noContract``` or ```-N``` option will prevent the command from implementing any contract and will not create any contract file.
+Adding a ```--noContract``` or ```-N``` option will prevent the commands from implementing any contract and will not create any contract file.

 If you never need any contracts.
-Then turn the **with_interface** value to false in the config file.
+Publish the config file and then turn the **with_interface** value to false in the config file.

 ## Configuration file